TalMizrahii/Hatchat-Web-App/README.md

 <img width="200" alt="3 1" src="https://github.com/TalMizrahii/AP2-EX2/assets/103560553/087ba499-acf6-459c-bd0e-1774ca6e6b83">
 <img width="200" alt="4" src="https://github.com/TalMizrahii/AP2-EX2/assets/103560553/433bcdb9-037c-437d-9306-6bbab6f07885">

+*Please note that a user cannot be simultaneously logged in with multiple tabs.
+Therefore, if you wish to establish a new connection, it may be necessary to refresh your page.*

 ## The Server-Side

 The server-side of the application is responsible for handling the backend logic and communication with the database.
 It utilizes the following technologies and frameworks: